 Before you give your money or time over to any charity organization you should take the time to find out what they're about and where the money really goes.
 In the case of the Canadian Breast Cancer Foundation your donation is going towards innovative new research, education and awareness programs and early diagnosis and treatment.
 All donations over twenty dollars are eligible for a tax receipt and you can know that you are helping people.

 Most people have been affected by cancer in their lifetime either through themselves or someone close to them.
 If you would like to help put an end to millions of people's suffering than running in Run for the Cure is a few hours of work that could have major results.
-The information above was sponsored by Edmonton emergency dentist clinic, Infinity Dental.
+The information above was sponsored by Waterloo dentist clinic, Bridgeport Weber Dental of Impladental.ca.
 We would like to thank them for their ongoing support.